techbruwh/fuzzytabsearcher/readme.md

-# TabSearcher
+# FuzzyTabSearcher
 Search through all open tabs quickly with a keyboard shortcut.

-# Privacy Policy for TabSearcher
+# Privacy Policy

 This extension:
 - Only accesses tab information when the extension is actively used